History of Art: Critical and Contextual Studies A Level

 Are you curious about artists and designers?
 Do you want to find out more about the social, political, cultural and historical influences on art and design production?
 This course involves short projects on subjects such as: the function of art, curation, autobiography and art, beauty, the representation of women and modern architecture.
 Expanding upon these starting points you will research your own areas of interest producing essays and a practical outcome.
 You can choose to work in ways which suit your skills and interests, for example, producing an illustrated gallery guide, scripts, architectural models, films, photography and painting.

-• Grade 5/B or above in GCSE English Language.
+• Grade 5 in GCSE English Language

 • Equivalent overseas qualifications will be considered.

 • IELTS 5.5 (with a minimum of 5.0 in each skill) or equivalent.

 You will extend your knowledge of art and design across all disciplines, and develop skills in thinking critically about works of art.
 This A Level will help your written skills and support you technically.